jordansrowles/LeanCorpus/docs/tutorials/index-management/05-stored-round-tripping.md

     binaryFields: null);
 ```

 Search APIs expose stored fields as dictionaries.
-Pass those dictionaries into `StoredDocument.Create`, then use the generated materialiser:
+Pass those into `StoredDocument.Create`, then use the generated materialiser:

 ```csharp
 var product = ProductIndex.FromStoredDocument(snapshot);